Have you scheduled your breast reduction surgery and are now planning for your recovery?

 How long does it take for breasts to drop after reduction?

-This depends on the patient.
-Normally, patients see their full results after three to four months, and settling is fully complete after six months.
-Take a look at some breast reduction recovery week by week pictures to get a better idea of how your breasts will look after surgery.
+Take a look at some breast reduction recovery week by week pictures to get a better idea of how your breasts will look after breast reduction surgery.
+The healing process is a critical period for any breast surgery and requires time and patience.

 When can I lift my arms after breast reduction?